ThomasBittner1/KangarooDocumentation/docs/body/poseEditorStandalone.md

 !!! warning "Always be in Default Pose for creating Interpolators"
     If you are using the Pose Editor on *Non-Kangaroo Rigs*, *ALWAYS* be in default pose when you **create** or **mirror** an **interpolator** or on **import**.
 Because it stores that pose as the default, and uses it for certain operations later.
     Rigs built with Kangaroo Builder already know the default poses, therefore the pose doesn't matter on Kangaroo Rigs.
+    The most common gotcha is that legs are not in FK. **Always make sure that legs are in FK when you create, mirror or import interpolators**

 ## Export/Import
 With the **Export** and **Import** buttons you can export/import the setup.
-!!! warning
-    Do **NOT** import it twice!
-Importing it is only meant to do on a clean rig that you've rebuilt.
-If you are not rebuilding rigs, import/export wouldn't help you much at this point.

 If you want to import by script (Python), you can do it this way:
 ```python